-To help get you on the right track for local SEO, we will outline helpful information you should know, as well as some practical tips for getting started.
+To help get you on the right track with local SEO for small business, we will outline helpful information you should know, as well as some practical tips for getting started.
 By the end, we hope you’ll have a firm understanding on how your business can reach potential consumers who use local search to choose where they shop.

 Local SEO helps local businesses promote their products and services to local customers at the exact time they’re looking for them online.

 With traditional SEO, you’re often dealing with search queries that are much more generic in nature.
 This can include questions like, “How do I clean out gutters?”
 With local SEO, search queries have much more intent behind it, as questions usually turn more to things like, “Who cleans gutters near me?” or “Gutter cleaners in [location].”

 For these location-specific questions, which typically include a location or “near me,” search engines understand that what the searcher wants is business suggestions or lists based on location.
 That’s why you need to make sure your business can be found in these types of searches.

 People typically perform local searches to find a product or service nearest to them.
 Some searchers know what they’re looking for by typing in a specific business, but many who search don’t have a specific business in mind.
 The following statistics help provide some context:

 A local search isn’t something that just tourists use anymore.
 In the age of the immediate, we need tools that help us find what we need nearby as quickly as possible.
 For businesses that choose to harness local SEO, they are likely the ones to surge ahead when it comes to local, online attention.